-The IHO supports the SCUFN secretariat, some regional projects and some data compilation.
+The IHO supports GEBCO tasks under the IHO 2013-2017 Workplan with 16K Euro for the Principality of Monaco and 16K Euro from IHB.
+In addition, IHB has a reserve account (63K Euro) for priority GEBCO activities.
+The IHO also supports the SCUFN secretariat, some regional projects and some data compilation.
 It provided 20,000 Euros for 2008 - 2012 for special projects and education and outreach.